lucwilson/SPRiNT/README.md

 # SPRiNT: Time-resolved parameterization of aperiodic and periodic brain activity

-Code for simulating neural time series, spectrogram parameterization (using SPRiNT), and generating figures from the SPRiNT preprint.
+Code for simulating dynamic neural time series, spectrogram parameterization (using SPRiNT), and generating figures from the SPRiNT preprint.

 **SPRiNT** is an MATLAB toolbox.
 This package has an associated [article](https://mc-stan.org/) where we validate the method on both simulated and empirical data.